Route-Based Static VPN Connection

 - On your network page, select Add Connection.

-- In the New Connection window, for Type, select Site IPSec VPN, then select Next.
+- In the New Connection window, for Type, select Site IPSec VPN from the drop-down menu.

-Select the Pureport Location you would like this connection to be created, and click Next.
+Select the Pureport Location you would like this connection to be created from the drop-down.
 You should select the site geographically closest to your physical location.

-Select the Speed of the connection, then click Next.
+Select the Speed of the connection from the drop-down, then click Next.
 Do not exceed the maximum speed of your Internet connection.

 - Enter the Primary IP Address and Secondary IP Address of your site routers.
 You will only need different customer router IP addresses if your site has multiple Internet connections with separate IP addresses.
 If your site has a single address, enter it in both the Primary and Secondary fields.